-Firebase is one of the popular products from the Google Analytics product family that has rapidly gained an affinity as a go-to tool for App development & analytics.
-Firebase SDK provides a bagful of features to make the end-to-end process of mobile app development run as smooth as a hot knife through butter.
+Firebase is one of the popular products from the Google Analytics 360 product family that has rapidly gained an affinity as a go-to tool for App development & analytics.
+Firebase SDK provides a bagful of features to make the end-to-end process of mobile app development run as smoothly as a hot knife through butter.
 After its acquisition by Google Analytics, Firebase is now a wholesome platform for your app development & app data analytics requirements.
-Today we are going to focus on Firebase Analytics and limitations we face while using the tool for data analysis & insights.
+Today we are going to focus on Firebase Analytics and the limitations we face while using the tool for data analysis & insights.
 In this blog, we will also look at workarounds for each of the major limitations & discover how swiftly we can overcome them.

 Why we love Firebase Analytics

 - No additional cost for analytics data collection – yes it is totally free of cost.